Anteru/liara/docs/source/content/content.rst

 The bulk of the content are document nodes -- Markdown or Html files which get processed by Liara to Html and which get templates applied.
 Liara supports some common Markdown extensions to handle tables and code snippets.

+Liara's Markdown processing can be also extended by user-provided function calls.
+See :doc:`shortcodes` for more details.

 Index files
 -----------